scaleoutsystems/fedn/docs/projects.rst

 | └ Dockerfile / docker-compose.yaml
 |

 The ``client`` folder is commonly referred to as the *compute package* and it contains files with logic specific to one client.
-The file ``fedn.yaml`` is the FEDn Project File and contains information about the ``entry points``.
-The entry points are fedn commands which runs files in a compute package, and there are up to four entry points in the project folder example given above that need to be specified:
+The file ``fedn.yaml`` is the FEDn Project File and contains information about the fedn commands which runs files in the compute package.
+These fedn commmands are referred to as ``entry points`` and there are up to four entry points in the project folder example given above that need to be specified:
 **build** - runs model.py when called
 **startup** - rund data.py when called
 **train** - runs train.py when called